Gilbertobal/OldBot/README.md

 # OldBot for Tibia 11 and below - Do not use on Real Tibia, BattlEye is banning OldBot.
 Project Status: development currently stopped due to no motivation to go on :(
-# [EN_US] Want a tool to automate some specific tasks?
+# EN-US: Want a tool to automate some specific tasks?
 I can make it for you!
-# [PT:BR] Quer uma ferramenta para automatizar algunas tarefas específicas?
+# PT-BR: Quer uma ferramenta para automatizar algunas tarefas específicas?
 Eu posso fazer isso para você!
 - Other tools:
     - These tools you can use safely on Real Tibia - they are compiled with your own custom name to avoid ban, contact me for more info:
         - Slime Trainer(or other creatures)